conorbrooke77/Data-Science-ML-Project/README.md

 In this project, I used a range of data processing techniques to analyze and predict road fatalities in Ireland.
 Here’s a brief overview of these methods:

 ##### 1. Data Cleaning and Preprocessing
-- **Identifying and Removing Null Values**: I examined thedatasets for missing data.
+- **Identifying and Removing Null Values**: I examined the datasets for missing data.
 Where I found null values, I removed those rows to maintain data accuracy.
 - **Column Renaming and Removal**: To enhance clarity, I renamed certain columns and removed irrelevant ones, focusing only on the necessary data.

 ##### 2. Merging Datasets